DESKTOP

 What is a paediatric sensory assessment?

-How do I know if my child may need a sensory assessment?
+How do I know if my child may benefit from a sensory assessment?

 What areas are explored during a sensory assessment?

-A sensory assessment may explore sensory processing patterns, regulation, motor planning, participation in daily activities, and how sensory differences impact a child’s functioning at home, school, and in the community.
+A sensory assessment explores your child's sensory profile, regulation, motor planning, participation in everyday activities, and how sensory experiences influence functioning across home, school, and community environments.
+Standardised occupational therapy assessment tools may also be used where appropriate.

 What happens during a paediatric sensory assessment?

-The assessment process may include parent or caregiver interviews, observations, play-based activities, questionnaires, and standardised sensory assessment tools where appropriate.
+The assessment process may include parent or caregiver interviews, observations, play-based activities, completion of questionnaires, and standardised occupational therapy assessment tools where appropriate.
+The assessment is collaborative, evidence-based, and tailored to your child's individual needs.

 Can a paediatric sensory assessment be funded through the NDIS?